Throughout history, many trends in the world of language teaching have come and gone.

 You can find Cuisenaire rods at most educational supply stores that sell classroom manipulatives.
 One great online resource is Hand2Mind, a site where you can easily find and order a wide variety of classroom resources.
 You can look for whatever you need under “Grade” or a category like “Math,” “Science” or “Literacy” (in this case, you could go to “Math” and scroll down to “Manipulatives”) or simply use the search field.
 There are over 40 options for Cuisenaire rods alone that you can browse through and choose from based on factors like class size.

 Silent Way charts are a bit more difficult to find.
-A website called Educational Solutions seems to be the sole supplier of them, possibly because there is not a huge demand.
+A website called Educational Solutions is the sole supplier of them.
 But it is also completely feasible to look at examples of them and create your own.
 Examples of English pronunciation charts can be found here.
 Links to pronunciation charts in other languages, such as Chinese, Japanese and French, can be reached via the website of Donald Cherry, a long-time practitioner and advocate of the Silent Way.
 You can also find other resources on TED Ed to help you get set up for using this method in your classroom.

-Now you can teach the pronunciation of simple words without almost no verbal feedback at all.
+Once students have connected the colors to the sounds, you can teach the pronunciation of simple words without almost no verbal intervention at all.
 It is just a matter of pointing to the correct sound on the chart and indicating to the student, through your body language, whether they are pronouncing it correctly or not.
+At this point, you’ll also want to solicit feedback among students, which is an important part of Silent Way teaching.
+You can tap one sound harder than the others if you need to show students which syllable of a word to stress.

 - Call a student to the front of the room and hand them a rod.
-Point out the following instruction, using words/sounds on the chart: “Put the rod on the table.”
+Using the pronunciation chart, point out the sounds to help students form the words: “Put the rod on the table.”

 - Ask the class (through gesture) to repeat the instruction: “Put the rod on the table.”